The Center for Public Environmental

 Francisco Urban Institute, in response to the large number of

-nearly three decades of work led by CPEO Director Lenny Siegel at the Pacific
+more than four decades of work led by CPEO Director Lenny Siegel

 Studies Center, a non-profit public interest information center in